gbmhunter/blog/content/programming/microcontrollers/psoc/components/index.md

 {{< figure src="/images/2013/03/hall-effect-interrupts-from-bldc-motor-for-both-rise-and-fall.png" width="1054px" caption="6 PSoC interrupts to service the three hall-effect inputs from a BLDC motor.
 Six interrupts are required because the PSoC interrupt component only supports rising-edge triggering, and so a inverting gate and second interrupt per sensor is required to trigger on falling-edge." >}}

-If you are using a PSoC5/PSoC5 LP, you can use the ARM Cortex M3 `NVIC_IABR0-NVIC_IABR7` registers to determine whether an ISR is currently being executed.
+If you are using a PSoC5/PSoC5 LP, you can use the ARM Cortex-M3 `NVIC_IABR0-NVIC_IABR7` registers to determine whether an ISR is currently being executed.
 These registers span the address range `0xE000E300-0xE000E31C`.
 See [this link](http://infocenter.arm.com/help/topic/com.arm.doc.dui0552a/DUI0552A_cortex_m3_dgug.pdf) for more information.

 ## LCD Drivers